ftonneau/eak/README.md

 will make `xf` launch `select-my-function-object`.

-# Step 7: using a single quote to run macros

-In plain Kakoune, we run ("quote") a recorded macro with `q`.
-In Eak, we use a single quote (`'`) instead, so that `q` can be repurposed.

-# Step 8: handling common selection operations
+# Operating on selections

-Now that Steps 1 to 7 have freed many keys for reuse, common selection operations can be given **easy mnemonics**, as shown by the following table.
-More detailed explanations of the selection operations can be found in Kakoune's documentation (see `:doc keys`).
+In Eak, selection operations have **simple mnemonics**, as shown by the following table.
+More detailed explanations of selection operations can be found in Kakoune's documentation (see `:doc keys`).

 | Selection operation                  | Eak | Plain Kakoune |
 |--------------------------------------|-----|---------------|